-There’s nothing like a good, ol’ fashioned car crash to captivate audiences, and in ’90s cult comedy Reality Bites, Squeeze’s ‘Tempted (94)’ plays just before main characters Lelaina and Vicki get into an accident.
+There’s nothing like a good, ol’ fashioned car crash to captivate audiences, and in this ’90s cult flick, Squeeze’s ‘Tempted (94)’ plays just before main characters Lelaina and Vicki get into an accident.
 The song details a relationship that is failing and questionable decisions that former lovers make.
 The tune appears on the band’s 1981 album East Side Story.

 Related: Be careful on the road!
 Here’s our list of the best driving songs.

 Baby, I Love Your Way – Big Mountain